 What about after uni?

-Our Autonomous Systems and Advanced Robotics (ASAR) centre has internationally recognised research excellence in Robotics & Artificial Intelligence (RAI).
-It was appointed the home of the National Advanced Robotics Research Centre in 1987, and was the founding member of the Northern Robotics Network, which became the National Robotics Network (NRN).
-ASAR is a spoke of the EPSRC Future AI & Robotics for Space Hub, a UK national centre of research excellence in space robots and AI funded through the Industrial Strategy Challenge Fund.
+You might also choose to take your subject interest further with postgraduate research.
+Home to PhD and Research Master’s opportunities, our Autonomous Systems and Advanced Robotics (ASAR) Centre at Salford has internationally recognised research excellence in Robotics and Artificial Intelligence (RAI).
+A National Advanced Robotics Research Centre since 1987, the Centre is a spoke of the EPSRC Future AI and Robotics for Space Hub.

 What you need to know

-This course is recommended for engineering graduates and experienced professionals who are fascinated by robotics and want to be part of shaping how they will be part of our future.
+This course is recommended for engineering-based graduates and experienced professionals who are fascinated by robotics, and want to be part of shaping how they will be part of our future.

 ENGLISH LANGUAGE REQUIREMENTS